 - Back up and copy/migrate your images as outlined above - Organize them as you create them.
-It is much harder to identify thousands of images as time passes. - In addition to facing the threats outlined above, image files are often compressed, which reduces file size but can permanently remove some visual information.
+It is much harder to identify thousands of images as time passes.
+Photo management software can help, but remember that software will eventually go obsolete.
+Make sure you can understand your photos without it. - In addition to facing the threats outlined above, image files are often compressed, which reduces file size but can permanently remove some visual information.
 Save important images either uncompressed or with lossless compression.
-Good choices format choices include TIFF (.tif), and JPEG2000 (.jp2). - The resulting files are often quite large, so treat them as "master copies" and create GIF (.gif) or JPEG (.jpg) "use copies" to share via e-mail or the Web. - You can also print out your images. - To ensure that your images last for decades, order prints from a lab that will place them on an archival medium.
+Good choices format choices include TIFF (.tif), and JPEG2000 (.jp2). - The resulting files are often quite large, so treat them as "master copies" and create GIF (.gif) or JPEG (.jpg) "use copies" to share via e-mail or the Web. - You can also print out your images.
+To ensure that your images last for decades, order prints from a lab that will place them on an archival medium.